What are Overhead Costs?

 Most overhead costs relate to maintaining a workspace, such as rent/mortgage, utilities and mandatory insurance.
 Core labour costs are also overhead costs because permanent employees must be paid their salary or wage regardless of output.

-In modern businesses, contracts for managed services and/or software licenses may also be considered overheads.
-For example, if a company signs up for a yearly license package, it must pay for that license regardless of how much or how little the software is used.
+In modern businesses, contracts for managed services and/or software licences may also be considered overheads.
+For example, if a company signs up for a yearly licence package, it must pay for that licence regardless of how much or how little the software is used.

 Whether or not a cost is considered an overhead cost depends on the nature of the cost in relation to the business context.
 For example, the rent on a company’s permanent office is a fixed cost and will be seen as an overhead.
 However, the rent on overflow space used at peak times is a variable cost that is tied directly to production.
 This means it’s more likely to be considered part of the cost of goods sold (COGS) or the cost of revenue (COR).

 Although they are often called fixed costs, many overheads are variable – at least to some extent.
 For example, in accounting, core utility costs are considered fixed costs.
 In reality, however, they are usually variable costs because they are billed according to use and this generally varies according to the season.

 Overhead costs vs capital expenses

 Capital expenses (CapEx) are expenses that relate to the purchase (or development) of an asset that is expected to deliver value for over a year.
 Like overheads, capital expenses are costs that a business is committed to paying regardless of how much or how little it ends up using the asset.
 In fact, it’s common for businesses to have to pay capital expenses before they can even use the asset.

 The main difference between capital expenses and overheads is that capital expenses are expected to be finite.
 For example, if a business commissions a new IT system, it will only have to pay the development costs once.
 It might, however, choose to pay for an ongoing maintenance package.
 If it did, this would probably be an overhead cost.